alertmanager/alert_manager/README.md

 - Incidents can be configured to get auto-resolved when the alert's ttl is reached

 ## Release Notes
+- **v0.9**	/	2014-12-28
+	- Lots of bugfixes
+	- New KPI dashboard with sankey visualization
+	- Full support to add/remove alert manager users
+	- Improved app setup (check for index existence) and configuration (configure which user directories should be used)
+	- Removed hardcoded index from searches
 - **v0.8**	/	2014-12-26
 	- Minor bugfixes & enhancements
 	- Documentation improvements